 Other things to consider are evaporation rate and heat conductivity.
 Terra cotta pots evaporate more quickly and will need to be watered more often than glazed pots.
 If you don’t care about appearance, you can even use a 5-gallon (19 L.) bucket with holes punched into the bottom.

 Soil Mixture for Potted Garlic Plants

 The proper soil medium is important for garlic planting in pots.
 It can’t retain too much moisture nor be too dry, and should have plenty of organic nutrients available for the bulbs.
-A good mix of peat, perlite or vermiculite, potting mix or compost and a little bit of builder’s sand will give you the drainage, moisture retention and nutrients necessary for growing garlic in containers.
+A good mix of peat, perlite, or vermiculite, and potting mix or compost with a little bit of builder’s sand will give you the drainage, moisture retention, and nutrients necessary for growing garlic in containers.

 Container gardening for garlic can also include some early harvest cool vegetables, such as lettuce, which will be harvested before winter’s chill in most cases.
 Lettuces planted over un-sprouted cloves will minimize weeds and keep the soil broken up with their roots.

 Once you have your planting medium and container, fill the receptacle halfway full of the soil mix.
 Add a slow-release granular balanced plant food, such as a 10-10-10, and mix into the soil.

 Insert the bulbs with the pointed side up and then backfill with more soil, pressing around each clove.
 If moisture is minimal, water the soil until it is evenly damp.
 Plant a short-term crop on top or simply cover the container with organic mulch.

 In spring the shoots will come up and eventually turn into scapes.
 Harvest these for stir fry or just to eat raw.
 By late June, your garlic is ready to dig up and cure.